Photonic Exceptional Points in Holography and QCD: Exceptional point and timelike entanglement entropy

 where $n_0$ is the background refractive index, and $\delta n_R$ and $\delta n_I$ are the real and imaginary parts of the refractive index modulation, respectively.
-The coupled-mode equations of the system can then be written as
+The coupled-mode equations of the system can be written as

-The clockwise and anticlockwise amplitudes, $a_{\text{CW}}$ and $a_{\text{CCW}}$, are complex.
+The clockwise and anticlockwise amplitudes, $a_{\text{CW}}$ and $a_{\text{CCW}}$ are complex.
 Also, $\omega$ is the resonant frequency, and $\gamma_{\text{tot}}$ is the total decay rate of the unperturbed counterpropagating whispering-gallery mode (WGM) in the non-Hermitian Hamiltonian $\mathcal{H}$.
 Using this setup, one could design boundary-region-like partitions—such as temporal gratings, time-like windows, or transition matrices between states—to probe pseudo-entropy in these open systems and test how these complex information measures have measurable signatures in EP systems.
 In both cases, analytic continuation, branch-cut topology, and complex-valued observables are employed.
 Moreover, the “missing dimension” in wave radiation at an EP is analogous to TEE producing an imaginary (timelike) component, which can be interpreted as an emergent time direction from entanglement/pseudo-entropy.
-In this way, both setups reveal entanglement and system responses pointing to extra directions beyond naive spacetime decomposition.

 Then, in \cite{Guo:2024lrr,Xu:2024yvf}, it has been proposed that the timelike entanglement entropy can be uniquely determined by a linear combination of the spacelike entanglement entropy and its first-order temporal derivative.
 The imaginary component of the timelike entanglement entropy is supposed to be derived from the non-commutativity between the twist operator and its first-order temporal derivative, as